Do I need an appointment to view or research collections?

 How large is the staff at the Archives?
 Can the Archivist handle the volume of records?

-The AKC currently has one Archivist on staff, who also supervises a part-time Collections Assistant.
-Both have received Masters degrees in Library Science.
-The Archivist has trained at institutions including the New-York Historical Society, Louis Armstrong House Museum, New York Society Library, and New York Public Library.
-She has the training, experience, and knowledge to handle collections according to the archival field's standards and best practices.
+The AKC currently has one Archivist on staff, who holds a Masters degrees in Library Science.
+They possess the training, experience, and knowledge to handle collections according to the archival field’s standards and best practices.

 Does the AKC have the space?